bcpd/tethys-nf/README.md

 - KOfamScan DB: set `--kofam_db` or conf/local.config; required for KO annotation.
 - Annotation backend: PyKOfamSearch runs by default for faster HMM scoring.
 Pass `--annotation_backend kofamscan` to use the legacy KOfamScan CLI instead.
 - CheckM2 DB: set `--checkm2_db` or `$CHECKM2DB`.
 If missing, the pipeline runs `checkm2 database --download --path <dir>` to fetch it.
-- Sylph "DB": built into the index at `index/database/genomes.syldb`.
+- Sylph database: built into the index at `index/database/genomes.syldb`.

 ## Outputs